magento/devdocs/src/guides/v2.4/graphql/mutations/update-negotiable-quote-quantities.md

 b2b_only: true
 ---

 The `updateNegotiableQuoteQuantities` mutation changes the quantity of one or more products in an active negotiable quote.
-Do not set a product quantity to 0 to remove a product from a negotiable quote.

 {:.bs-callout-info}
 Use the `removeNegotiableQuoteItems` mutation to completely remove a product from a negotiable quote.